-Jedox clients and offices are located all over the world.
-This requires a standard time format that can facilitate communication.
-We use UTC (Coordinated Universal Time) as a reference time format.
+Jedox clients and offices are located all over the world, so standard time format that can facilitate communication between components.
+Jedox uses UTC (Coordinated Universal Time) as a reference time format.

 The current Jedox Cloud service runs on a Linux operating system and includes shell scripts that control a number of environment variables for the system, including the system’s time zone.
 These scripts are called setenv.sh.
 Depending on the version of Jedox in use, there may be one or two instances of this script, as outlined below:

 The screenshot below shows the contents of a typical setenv.sh file.

 sets the time zone for this part of the system.

 If you suspect your Jedox time zone settings are not correct, please contact firstname.lastname@example.org.

 The table below lists the time zones where offices are located, and the time difference compared to UTC.